tambetvali/SpiBody/faithanddemocracy/index.md

 # Faith and Democracy: Tao of the Faith

+Each document in this folder will be based on this one, as I generate them with an AI.

 I outline here: what is the reason for Honour, the Circumstance of Infinite Flow.
 What is a Circumstance of the Infinite?
 Is the ininite in us: mere matter, or ideal - what is localized eternity?

 It's how the infinity answers to ethics and spirituality: there is some *meaning*, how points in singularity point to directions in unity.